gm2552/northstar-space-demo/services/README.md

 This is a variant of the AmazonMQ service instance type and assumes a RabbitMQ instance was already created out of band.
 It is implemented with a CrossPlane XRD/Composition which wraps an `ExternalSecrect`.
 The `ExternalSecret` references a secret inside AWS Secret Manger which contains connectivity and authentication information.
 It requires the a `ClusterSecretStore` be configured that can access AWS Secrets Manger for given account and AWS region.

+### Cognito Cred

+This service instance type assumes an AWS Cognito User Pool and domain was already created out of band.
+It is implemented with a CrossPlane XRD/Composition which wraps an `ExternalSecrect`.
+The `ExternalSecret` references a secret inside AWS Secret Manger which contains connectivity and authentication information.
+It requires the a `ClusterSecretStore` be configured that can access AWS Secrets Manger for given account and AWS region.

 ### Elasticache

 This service instance type utilizes Amazon Elasticache and creates AWS managed Redis services.
 It is implemented with a CrossPlane XRD/Composition which utilizes the